 - WNL, or Within Normal Limits, refers to a person’s ability to do something compared to same age peers’ ability is the same or in a range of the normal ability of that skill.

-The PT is not working on my neck because WFL means I’m able to use my neck adequately to meet my needs.
+For example, the PT is not working on my neck.
+That’s because WFL means I’m able to use my neck adequately to meet my needs.
 I won’t be winning any contests of neck mobility or flexibility, but that’s okay.
 I had other deficits that were in the impaired range and that is why I’m receiving physical therapy.

 But participating in the physical therapy evaluation process made me reflect about my philosophical approach to speech therapy.